Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

   ![](../../../assets/images/vms/17.png?classes=border,shadow)

 ## Download RDP File
->**NOTE:** This option is available only for Windows VMs and attempts to download RDP file for the remote connection to the Windows VMs.
+>**NOTE:** This option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs.

 To download RDP for the remote connection to the Windows Virtual Machine do the following:
 - identify Windows Virtual Machine for what  you want to download RDP file on the *Virtual Machines page*;